Computing the $F$-pure Threshold of Flag Varieties: Introduction

 \subsection{Acknowledgements}

-I would like to thank my advisor, Uli Walther, for suggesting to me this problem, and for providing helpful feedback on this paper.
-I also want to thank Daniel Le, whom I consulted for the algebraic group aspects of the paper.
+I would like to thank my advisor, Uli Walther, for suggesting me this problem, and for providing helpful feedback on this paper.
+I also want to thank Daniel Le, whom I consulted for the algebraic group aspects of the paper, and the referee for carefully proofreading the article.

 This work was supported by NSF-grant DMS-2100288 and by Simons Foundation Collaboration Grant for Mathematicians \#580839.